-- (a) Eighteen units of 200-numbered courses in electrical engineering including EE 210A-210B. - (b) Six additional units of 100- and 200-numbered courses in the School of Engineering or in the Division of Physical Sciences. - (c) Six units of electives approved by the graduate adviser.
-Mechanical Engineering:
+(b) At least nine additional units of 100- or 200-numbered courses in the School of Engineering or in the Division of Physical Sciences, including Engineering 299, (Plan A), if elected. (c) Six elective units of 100- or 200-numbered courses approved by the graduate adviser.